digorbi/anki-automation/README.md

 In the following messages, I will provide you with words and, occasionally, their translations to emphasize the meaning I want reflected in the examples.

 Sometimes, instead of English translations, I may use another language.
 In such cases, you must include the provided language in the en_word and en_sentence fields of the JSON structure without changing the JSON keys.

+If I provide many words, batch them in groups of 20, maintaining the original order.
+Indicate your position clearly—for example, '1st 20 of 70', '2nd 20 of 70', and 'last 10 of 70'.
 ```

 After you finished with content generation you can run the script to prepated files in suitable for anki format.